EmersonDove/slate-docs/docs/09-sharing/1models.md

-# Sharing & Embedding Models
+# Sharing Models

-You can easily share your trading models with others to compare and monitor the results in real-time.
+You can easily share your past, paper, and or live trading models with others to compare and monitor the results in real-time.
 We handle the fetching of data, calculationg of live metrics all for you.
 This allows you to send the model to viewers who may want to see model performance.
+We also offer the ability to easily share or embed your models into other articles and websites via `iframe` embeds.
+Please reference the embed section for more details regaurding embedables.

 ## Sharing the Model